mkramer45/Surf_Alerts/README.md

 # Getting started

 Before running any of the files in the SurfSender package, we need to first get the Zookeeper & Kafka servers running.
-To do this, enter the following commands in a new instance of a terminal.
+For additional information on these items, their documentation serves as a great resource (https://kafka.apache.org/).
+To get both of these running, enter the following commands in a new instance of a terminal.
 We will first focus on Zookeeper.

 With a fresh terminal window, navigate to the directory where your Apache Kafka package is stored.
 For example, in my case, I have it saved in my downloads directory (/Users/mike/Downloads).
 Once you've landed in the package's directory, run the following command to start Zookeeper: